isc-projects/stork/doc/user/usage.rst

 value of the ``subnet-name`` key is displayed in the subnet list view.
 This allows the network administrator to quickly identify the subnet by its name.

+Tne subnet name can be used to filter the subnets on the subnet list page and in the global search box.

 IPv4 and IPv6 Networks
 ----------------------